Long COVID and Your Gut: When Bloating Started After Infection

 Most people who respond to low-FODMAP see improvement within 2 to 4 weeks of strict elimination.
 Some see it in the first week.
 If you've done 6 full weeks of clean elimination and nothing's changed, low-FODMAP probably isn't your answer and you should stop and revisit rather than push further.

 Post-COVID IBS does improve over time for many people, even without intervention.
-Some of the prospective cohort work suggests rates of functional GI disorders do drift down across the first year or two post-infection.
+Some of the prospective cohort work suggests rates of functional GI disorders drift down across the first year or two post-infection.
 Doing nothing is not the same as doing nothing wrong.
-It's just slower, and it doesn't help you work out what foods your current gut actually tolerates.
+It's just slower, and it doesn't help you work out what foods your current gut tolerates.

 Reintroduction is where you get your real answer: which FODMAPs you can eat, at what portions, and which ones still spark symptoms.
 The reintroduction phase is where the diet earns its keep.